Approx. Time Difference

 It is important that you adhere to the established deadlines for adding and dropping courses at your host university and for submitting your MyEAP Study List.
 Be sure to review your MyEAP Study List carefully; the course information listed—subject area, title, and units—is what will appear on your UC transcript.

-The process can be difficult; however, assistance is available after arrival during the add/drop period.
+The process can be difficult; however, the Study Center can provide assistance after arrival.

 Most exams at NUS are two-hour essay exams.
 Be prepared to write many essays quickly and cogently.
 Multiple-choice exams are rare.
 Exams can be either open or closed book.
 The writing styles of UC and NUS students are different.
 NUS students typically rely on memorization and support their topics with many facts, charts, and graphs.
 Instructors are not just looking for broad concepts; they want specifics.

 Final course grades depend heavily upon the results of a final exam.
 Exams are administered in large halls with up to 2,000 students and are graded by examiners, not necessarily the course instructor.
 You must attend tutorials and sign up for the finals according to NUS procedures.
 If you miss 20 percent or more of a class, you will not be permitted to take the final exam and your course grade will reflect that failure.

 You may look up past exams on file at the library, study the questions, and request feedback from the teaching staff.
 It is important for you to request such feedback early in the semester, as the teaching staff is likely to be less sympathetic and responsive just before the exams.
 Instructors generally do not give the feedback, evaluation, and explanation of grading that is common at UC.

 Fall grades are usually available in late January and spring grades are usually available in early July.

 For additional information about grades, see the Academic Information chapter of the UCEAP Guide to Study Abroad.